 Did You Get A Weird Invitation To Edit A Google Doc?
 It's Best Not To Click

-There's a decent chance you — or someone you know — just got an odd email inviting you to edit a document on Google Docs.
+There's a decent chance you — or someone you know — just got an odd email inviting you to edit a document in Google Docs.
 The email could be from a stranger, a colleague or a friend, but it's addressed to a contact that boasts a whole string of H's in its name.

 In other words, it looks a little something like this: